SimoneGasperini/qiskit-symb/README.md

 ```

 ### _Lambdify_ a Qiskit circuit
-Given a Qiskit circuit, `qiskit-symb` also allows to generate a Python lambda function with actual arguments matching the Qiskit unbounded parameters.
+Given a Qiskit circuit, `qiskit-symb` also allows to generate a Python lambda function with actual arguments matching the Qiskit unbound parameters.
 Let's consider the following example starting from a `ZZFeatureMap` circuit, commonly used as a data embedding ansatz in QML applications:
 ```python
 from qiskit.circuit.library import ZZFeatureMap